 The city became a mecca for pearl-divers from across Asia, until in the 1950s pearling declined in the face of stiff competition from plastics industry.
 Some pearl harvesters still remain, and nearby cultured pearls are being farmed.

-The urban population of Broome is estimated at 14,780 growing to more than 45,000 per month during tourist season.
-The tidal range in Broome area can be up to 33 ft (10 m), which means the city overlooks large mangrove swamps and mud flats rich in wildlife.
-Tourists are attracted by the beaches and the "Golden Staircase to the Moon", seasonal optical illusion created by moonlight reflecting off the ocean floor.
+Town's population is around 15,000, growing up to over 45,000 per month during tourist season.
+The tidal range in Broome Harbour can be up to 34 ft (10,5 m), which results in large mangrove swamps and mud flats rich in wildlife.
+Tourists are attracted by the beaches and the "Golden Staircase to the Moon" - seasonal optical illusion created by moonlight reflecting off the ocean floor.
 Dinosaur footprints can be seen during low tide in the ocean bed west of the town, at Gantheaume Point.

 Port Broome cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Broome, Kimberley, Western Australia.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 The port of Broome is expected to become a cruise stop for major cruise lines after the announcement by the Western Australian Government that...April 13, 2019